-Providers have 30 days from the date of the contractual denial to file a complaint.
-The complaint must be received within 30 calendar days from the date of notification of the contractual denial.
-If the complaint related to a contractual denial is not received within 30 calendar days, the provider forfeits the right to file a complaint to reconsider the contractual denial.
+Providers have 30 Days from the date of the contractual denial to file a complaint.
+The complaint must be received within 30 Days from the date of notification of the contractual denial.
+If the complaint related to a contractual denial is not received within 30 Days, the provider forfeits the right to file a complaint to reconsider the contractual denial.